WDI-SEA/react-development-course-materials/05-React Router/05-build-a-dentist-website-part2-exercise.md

 ## Creating Routes

-React Router uses some of its own components to define how URLs are routed to your components and to create links to those routes.
+React Router uses some of its components to define how URLs are routed to your components and create links to those routes.
 You must have one `<Router>` component that wraps itself around multiple `<Route>` components.
 Each `<Route>` component has two pieces:
 - `path`: defines the URL path that leads to the component.
 - `component`: defines what component users will see when they navigate to the path.